DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_2.md

 "
 ```

-It can be helpful to specify input variables for your pipeline step in the Snakefile.
-Specifying these varaiables in the Snakefile allows you to get a more comprehensive view of the inputs and outputs for your pipeline step.
-It also allows you to more easily update your pipeline if, for example, you were to switch to a different (but identically structured) set input data from ScienceBase.
+It can be helpful to specify these variables in the Snakefile instead.
+That way, you get a more comprehensive view of the inputs and outputs for your pipeline step.
+It also allows you to more easily update your pipeline if, for example, you were to switch to a different (but identically structured) data source from ScienceBase.

 Let's define these variables in the Snakefile now.
-The snakemake Python module (which we will use to read our variables into the script) has access to the information stored as inputs, outputs, or params in the Snakefile.
+In just a bit, we'll see the properties of a Snakefile's rule - `input`, `params`, `output`, etc. - can be accessed from within the Python script called by that rule.
 We have already defined the string stored in the `sb_file` variable in the output of our current rule.
 Let's give this string a name so that we can reference it by name in our script:
 ```
 rule get_sb_data:
     output: